Skip to main content

 Published 15 March 2026

-A typical senior product engineer in Western Europe costs €7,500 to €9,500 per month fully loaded once you include salary, employer taxes, benefits, equipment, and tooling.
+A typical senior product developer in Western Europe costs €7,500 to €9,500 per month fully loaded once you include salary, employer taxes, benefits, equipment, and tooling.
 For a US-based senior, the same number is closer to $14,000 to $18,000.
-Those figures assume the engineer is already hired and producing, which is the second half of the math.
+Those figures assume the developer is already hired and producing, which is the second half of the math.

 The fully-loaded six-month number

-Walk the numbers forward for one senior engineer over six months: €15,000 in recruiting fees, three months of zero output during search, two months of ramp-up at fifty percent productivity, then one fully productive month at the end.
-You've spent €60,000+ to get the equivalent of three engineer-months of shipped work.
+Walk the numbers forward for one senior developer over six months: €15,000 in recruiting fees, three months of zero output during search, two months of ramp-up at fifty percent productivity, then one fully productive month at the end.
+You've spent €60,000+ to get the equivalent of three developer-months of shipped work.

-For two engineers, double everything except the management overhead, which compounds: now you need someone scheduling, code reviewing, on-boarding, and unblocking.
-If that someone is the founder, the engineer hire just bought you less founder time, not more.
+For two developers, double everything except the management overhead, which compounds: now you need someone scheduling, code reviewing, on-boarding, and unblocking.
+If that someone is the founder, the developer hire just bought you less founder time, not more.

 When hiring is still the right call

 If you have a five-year roadmap, want a team you can promote, and your runway covers the six-month sourcing-and-ramp tax, hire.
 The fully-loaded cost is higher but the equity, retention, and accumulated context have compounding value.
-The subscription model is the right call when you need capacity now, when your roadmap might shift in nine months, or when you don't want to manage individuals.
+An AI-native build partner is the right call when you need capacity now, when your roadmap might shift in nine months, or when you don't want to manage individuals.

-If you're not sure which side you're on, the cost difference is large enough that even six months on subscription, then transitioning to hires, beats trying to hire from a standing start.
+If you're not sure which side you're on, the cost difference is large enough that even six months with a partner, then transitioning to hires, beats trying to hire from a standing start.

 Want to run the numbers for your team?

-30 minutes with a founder or senior engineer.
-We'll do the math on your actual roadmap, including when the answer is not Stacklane.
+30 minutes to do the math on your actual roadmap, including when the answer is not Stacklane.
+No pitch deck.